 CoEd Varsity Cross Country

-PRACTICES - The team practices every school day from 3:30-5:15 pm.
-We usually meet at school and run to local parks for hill training, speed intervals, form drills and games, such as capture-the-flag & ultimate Frisbee.
-Our meeting place unless specified otherwise, is outside the field house in the alcove facing the track by door #19.
+PRACTICES - The team practices every school day from 3:30-5:30 pm.
+We usually meet outside the fieldhouse by door #19 and run to local parks for hill training, speed intervals, form drills and games, such as capture-the-flag & ultimate Frisbee.
 Wear running shoes, shirt (preferably dri-fit or wicking), running shorts, and a running watch and bring a water bottle to daily practices.
 Also please be on-time, meet with trainers when you're working through an injury, come to practice every day even when you're injured, and be prepared to give 100% effort to a positive training session.

 Coach Mark Whalley email@example.com 703-625-5234 (cell #)

 ONLINE REGISTRATION - Complete the team online registration (gives me your student ID# to track your forms): https://goo.gl/forms/KdPeJEg4Kh0Ewa7J3

 REQUIRED FORMS - The following forms must be reviewed and approved before an athlete can participate in tryouts, practices or competitions.
 They can be found by clicking on TEAM FILES at the top of the page.
 Items 1-3 can be dropped off in the Athletic Office just inside the fieldhouse or turned into Coach Whalley at 7:45 am prior to practice.
 Parents should accompany their athletes in case a signature is needed.
 When all your forms, insurance, concussion education are complete, your name will appear under the Roster section of this website.

 1. Emergency Care Information - Requires you to list phone numbers of people to call in an emergency.

 3. Off-Campus Running form – expected behavior while running off the school campus